prettier/prettier/README.md

 Valid options:

  * `true` - add a semicolon at the end of every statement.
- * `false` - only add semicolons at the beginning of lines that may introduce ASI failures
+ * `false` - only add semicolons at the beginning of lines that may introduce ASI failures.

 Default | CLI Override | API Override
 --------|--------------|-------------